Home Arch Linux How To Remove Everything Except The Base System In Arch Linux

 By sk

-Remove Everything Except The Base System In Arch Linux
+Remove Everything Except the Base System in Arch Linux

 As usual, I strongly recommend you to backup of your important data and system configuration files in your Arch Linux system.
+Check the following link to know how to backup everything using rsync:

 First, let us mark all packages as dependencies using command: